How counselling helps with depression

 Counselling will not make depression vanish overnight.

 What it can do is help you find more workable steps, noticing patterns, strengthening routine, reconnecting with needs, understanding avoidance and rebuilding small moments of meaning and contact.
-If you are working on practical steps at the same time, counselling can help you understand why some work better than others for you specifically.
+If you are working on practical steps at the same time, counselling may help you understand why some work better than others for you specifically.

 It offers a relationship where you do not have to pretend